Fear and Desire

-Fear and Desire is a 1952 American anti-war film directed, produced, and edited by Stanley Kubrick, and written by Howard Sackler.
-With a production team of only fifteen people, the film was Kubrick's feature directorial debut.
-Though the film is not about any specific war, it was produced and released during the height of the Korean War.
+Fear and Desire is a 1952 American independent anti-war film directed, produced, and edited by Stanley Kubrick in his directorial debut, and written by Howard Sackler.
+With a production team of fifteen people, the film originally premiered at the Venice Film Festival, in a side program, under the title Shape of Fear.
+Though the film is not about any specific war, it was produced and released at the height of the Korean War.